vackosar/vackosar.github.io/_posts/2022-04-13-openai-dall-e-2-and-dall-e-1.md

 - random sampling from latents not differentiable
   - => re-parametrization trick \\( z = \sigma * r + \mu \\) where \\( r \\) is random vector
 - loss is to reconstruct (L2) the image and latents to have normal distribution (KL)
+- sample, or interpolate from the latent normal distribution and generate images - may find [disentangled representations](/ml/manipulate-item-attributes-via-disentangled-representation)

 ![variational autoencoder](/images/variational-autoencoder.drawio.svg)